solo-io/ext-auth-plugin-examples/README.md

 It will succeed if the shared dependencies match _exactly_ (this is another constraint imposed by Go plugins, more info [here](https://docs.solo.io/gloo/latest/guides/dev/writing_auth_plugins/#build-helper-tools)) and fail otherwise, outputting information about mismatches to stdout.
-The information contains entries that you can add to your `go.mod` file to bring your dependencies in sync with the Gloo Enterprise ones.

-#### Possible mismatch types
-There are four different types of dependency incompatibilities that the `resolve-deps` script can detect.

-##### `Require`
-- Display message: __"Please pin your dependency to the same version as the Gloo one using a [require] clause"__
-- Cause: this error occurs when both your plugin and Gloo require different versions of the same module via a `require` statement.
-- Solution: update your `go.mod` file so that the `require` entry for the module matches the version that Gloo requires.

-##### `PluginMissingReplace`
-- Display message: __"Please add a [replace] clause matching the Gloo one"__
-- Cause: this error occurs when your plugin requires a module via a `require` statement, but Gloo defines a `replace` for the same module.
-This is a problem, as your plugin will most likely end up with a different version of that shared module dependency.
-- Solution: add a `replace` entry that matches the one in Gloo to your `go.mod` file.

-##### `ReplaceMismatch`
-- Display message: __"The plugin [replace] clause must match the Gloo one"__
-- Cause: this error occurs when both your plugin and Gloo define different replacements for the same module via `replace` statements.
-- Solution: update your `go.mod` file so that the `replace` entry for the module matches the Gloo one.

-##### `PluginExtraReplace`
-- Display message: __"Please remove the [replace] clause and pin your dependency to the same version as the Gloo one using a [require] clause"__
-- Cause: this error occurs when your plugin defines a replacement for a module via a `replace` statement, but Gloo defines a `require` (but no `replace`) for the same module.
-This is a problem for the same reasons mentioned in `PluginMissingReplace`.
-- Solution: since there is no way for you to modify the Gloo `go.mod` file, the only solution to this error is to remove the offending `replace` entry from your `go.mod` file and add a `require` entry matching the Gloo one.
-If this is not possible given the dependencies of your plugin, please join [our community Slack](https://slack.solo.io/) and let us know, so we can think about a solution together.

 ### build-plugin
 The `build-plugin` target uses the information published by Gloo Enterprise to mirror its build